proplot-dev/proplot/docs/why.rst

 * Repeated legends.

 These sorts of redundancies are very common even in publications, where they waste valuable page space.
-They arise because this is often the path of least resistance in matplotlib.
+It is also generally necessary to add "a-b-c" labels to figures with multiple subplots before submitting them to publications, but matplotlib has no built-in way of doing this.

 .. rubric:: Solution

-ProPlot makes it easier to eliminate redundant elements and help you make clear, concise figures.
-We tackle this issue using :ref:`shared and spanning axis labels
+ProPlot makes it easier to work with multiple subplots and create clear, concise figures.
-<ug_share>` and :ref:`figure-spanning colorbars and legends
-<ug_cbars_figure>`.

-* Axis tick labels and axis labels are shared between subplots in the same row or column by default.
+* Axis tick labels and axis labels are :ref:`shared between subplots <ug_share>` in the same row or column by default.
 This is controlled by the `sharex`, `sharey`, `spanx`, and `spany` `~proplot.ui.subplots` keyword args.
-* The new `~proplot.figure.Figure` `~proplot.figure.Figure.colorbar` and
+* The new `proplot.figure.Figure.colorbar` and `proplot.figure.Figure.legend` methods
-  `~proplot.figure.Figure.legend` methods make it easy to draw colorbars and legends intended to reference more than one subplot.
-For details, see the next section.
+  can be used to draw colorbars and legends intended to reference more than one subplot in arbitrary contiguous rows and columns.
+See the :ref:`next section <why_colorbars_legends>` for details.
+* :ref:`A-b-c labels <ug_abc>` can be easily added to subplots using the :rcraw:`abc`
+  and :rcraw:`abc.style` settings -- for example, using ``axs.format(abc=True, abcstyle='A.')``.
+This is possible because
+  `~proplot.ui.subplots` assigns a unique `~proplot.axes.Axes.number` to every axes.

 .. _why_colorbars_legends: